jotak/hawkular-java-toolbox/README.md

 There's obviously some overlap between this toolbox and [Dropwizard metrics](http://metrics.dropwizard.io/3.1.0/).
 Hawkular already has its [Dropwizard reporter](https://github.com/hawkular/hawkular-dropwizard-reporter).

 If you already use dropwizard and want to use this toolbox additionally, you may want to report the dropwizard metrics to Hawkular as well.
-In order to do so, this maven depdency must be added:
+In order to do so, this maven dependency must be added:

 ```xml
     <dependency>